Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ***Duration.*** The Rage lasts until the end of your next turn, and it ends early if you don Heavy armour or have the Incapacitated condition.
 If your Rage is still active on your next turn, you can extend the Rage for another round by doing one of the following:

-- Make an attack roll against an enemy.
+- Make an :d20-attack: attack roll against an enemy.
-- Force an enemy to make a saving throw.
+- Force an enemy to make a :d20-save: saving throw.
-- Take a Bonus Action to extend your Rage.
+- Take a :rsc-b: Bonus Action to extend your Rage.

 Each time the Rage is extended, it lasts until the end of your next turn.
 You can maintain a Rage for up to 10 minutes.